HI-SEAS: HI-SEAS IV

-The mission ended on 28 August 2016, with the crew emerging to a crowd of news media and cameramen.
+The mission ended on 29 August 2016, with the crew emerging to a crowd of news media and cameramen.
 This was the longest HI-SEAS yet, and the longest NASA-funded space simulation in history, with the previous mission lasting 8 months, and before that 4 months.

 With the beginning of the 4th mission, the 'HI-SEAS Habitability study' has been introduced.
-The rational behind it is based on the strong assumption that habitability, along with human factors research, is of significant importance for living and working conditions, and thus the design, of an inhabited confined and isolated environment.
+The rationale behind it is based on the strong assumption that habitability, along with human factors research, is of significant importance for living and working conditions, and thus the design, of an inhabited confined and isolated environment.

 HI-SEAS V

 HI-SEAS V began on 19 January 2017 and was scheduled to run for eight months.
 The crew consists of Ansley Barnard (USA), James Bevington (USA), Joshua Ehrlich (USA), Laura Lark (USA), Brian Ramos (USA), and Samuel Payler (UK).
 The six researchers, made up of engineers, a computer scientist, an astrobiologist, and a biomedical expert, focused on team dynamics and its effect on performance.

-In September 2017, the crew emerged from their 8-month long mission in the mock Mars habitat.
+On 19 September 2017, the crew emerged from their 8-month long mission in the mock Mars habitat.

 HI-SEAS VI

 Hi-SEAS VI began on 15 February 2018 and was due to last eight months with a crew of four consisting of Sukjin Han (Korea), Calum Hervieu (Scotland), Lisa Stojanovski (Australia), and Michaela Musilova (Slovakia).
 However, the mission had to be halted on Sol 4 (19 February 2018) when a crew member was admitted to Hilo Medical Center.
-Hawaii News Now reported that the simulation had been halted while the Dome was inspected following the incident where a crew member suffered an electrical shock.
+Hawaii News Now reported that the simulation had been halted while the Dome was inspected following the incident where a crew member suffered an electrical shock, but recovered fully.

-The crew member is reported to be in a stable condition.
+Following HI-SEAS VI, NASA funded a data mining effort covering the previous missions.

+The campaigns following HI-SEAS VI have no direct association with NASA and the original project team.